Robots and The Future of Humanity

 Overpopulation, climate change, and disease are threats we face that could wipe us all out.
 People have to retrain to cope in a world where their jobs will be replaced by robots.

 Yes, it’s happening right now!
-Think of my Grannie, who mopped the floor with her hands and got on her knees and scrubbed.
+Think of my Grannie, who mopped the floor with her hands and got on her knees and scrubbed the toilets.
 Now, we just go out and buy the latest robotic vacuum cleaner.
 Now we have digital assistants, and self-driving cars are coming to every household soon.

 Like the scientist, I’m worried for the future of our planet.